c3lang/c3docs-old/docs/compare.md

 in Odin.
 In contrast with both Jai and Zig, Odin uses only minimal compile time evaluation and instead only relies on parametric polymorphism to ensure reuse.
 It also contains conveniences, like maps and arrays built into the language.
+For error handling it relies on Go style tuple returns.

 ##### In Odin but not in C3

-- Different syntax and behaviour compared to C.
+- Different syntax and behaviour compared to C
-- Ad hoc parametric polymorphism.
+- Ad hoc parametric polymorphism
+- Tuple returns
+- A rich built in set of types

 ##### In C3 but not in Odin

 - Familiar C syntax and behaviour
 - Semantic macros
-- Method functions
+- Value methods
 - Optional contracts
+- Error handling support

 ### D